 El Yunque Rainforest, Puerto Rico, U.S.A.

-Each treehouse contains a bed that is 55" wide and 83" long, which is five inches narrower and 3 inches longer than a standard queen-size bed.
+One queen-size bed: Each treehouse contains a bed that is 55" wide and 83" long, which is five inches narrower and 3 inches longer than a standard queen-size bed.
 There is no room for an additional bed.

-Yuquiyú is meat free (any kind of animal) and smoke free.
-We ask guests to observe those principles while on the property (restaurants offering a variety of cuisines are close by and smoking is allowed in the parking area).
+Vegetarian/Vegan: Yuquiyú is meat free (from any kind of animal, including mammals, fish, fowl and others).
+We ask guests to observe that principle by not bringing any meat onto the property (restaurants offering a variety of cuisines are close by).

 Insects, lizards & other small animals: Yuquiyú is a glamping (glamorous camping) destination — a chance to experience nature in comfort.
 You need to be aware that the rainforest’s web of life includes mosquitoes and other insects.
 Keeping their numbers at bay are harmless animals, such as singing tree frogs (known as “coquís”), lizards and spiders.
 At times, a small number of creatures may be inside your treehouse (typically a couple of small lizards).
 If you are uncomfortable with that possibility, Yuquiyú would not be a suitable choice.
 No refund will be issued because of the presence of any of the above-mentioned creatures.

 AccommodationsAmenitiesMealsExplorationsReviewsHow do I get there?